stockmouton/stockmouton.github.io/articles/inflation.md

 - Wait
 - Profit (gets back more money)

 The difficult part is in "picking the right assets".
 Investors have a nearly infinite amount of possible investments in this world: Housing, startup, stock, bonds, derivatives, art, crypto, NFTs, etc. you name it.
-And, access to all those investment has never been so easy.
+And, access to all those investments has never been so easy.

 So, anyone can be an investor.
-All one needs is the will to follow the simple plan.
-The good news is that one can adapt any part of it to fit one's own requirements:
+All we need is the will to follow the simple plan.
+The good news is that we can adapt any part of it to fit one's requirements:

 - The amount of the investment: from $0.01 to $1 Trillion.
-- The amount of time one wish to/must let money in the asset: from 1 millisecond to a century.
+- The amount of time one wishes to/must let money in the asset: from 1 millisecond to a century.
 - The amount of risk one wish/must take: from risk-free assets to lottery ones.

 To track its success along the game, the investor can easily measure (as a gross estimate) his return on investment (ROI) like this:

 $$ \text{ROI} = \frac{\text{Final value of the investment} - \text{Cost of the investment}}{\text{Cost of the investment}} $$

 His goal will then to maximise it.
-But maximising is not a well defined goal in itself, every investor have to deal with constraints.
+But maximising is not a well-defined goal in itself, every investor has to deal with constraints.
 This is why it is good to consider that maximisation through those 3 sub-goals:

 - How much one wants to make?
 - How long is one ready to wait?
 - How much risk one is ready to take?

 #### Multiple kinds of investors
 Depending on those previous requirements and goals, investors exist in every kind.
-(I won't go into details but you might want to look how any of those behave in details).
-They can be separated in 2 big kinds:
+(I won't go into details but you might want to look at how any of those behave in details).
+They can be separated into 2 big kinds:

-- The one actually investing in assets.
+- The one investing in assets.
 - The one trying to provide assets in enough quantity to facilitate trades.
-(You can consider them as big reseller, they are not really trying to make money on capital gain but much more by taking a little part of every trades).
+(You can consider them as big resellers, they are not trying to make money on capital gain but much more by taking a little part of every trades).

 Among those investing, we have:
-- Pension funds: invest a lot, wait a lot, lower risk to maximum.
-Needs to rebalance portfiolio regularly to minize the risk (Beware of end of quarter!)
+- Pension funds: invest a lot, wait a lot, lower risk to the maximum.
+Needs to rebalance portfolio regularly to minimize the risk (Beware of end of quarters!)
-- Other Funds (mutual, etf, familly office, etc.): invest a lot, wait moderatly.
-Depending of their style they might be very risky or not.
-You must do your own work per fund to understands their behaviours
+- Other Funds (mutual, ETF, family office, etc.): invest a lot, wait moderately.
+Depending on their style they might be very risky or not.
+You must do your work per fund to understands their behaviours
 - Retail traders: you, me, everyone trading from home.
-Invest very little comparing to other actors but are present in a much bigger number.
-So much now, that it definitely starts to make a difference (thanks to how fast information propagate).
+Invest very little compared to other actors but are present in a much bigger number.
+So much now, that it starts to make a difference (thanks to how fast information propagate).

-Among those trying to facilitat trades:
+Among those trying to facilitate trades:
-- High frequency traders and market makers: Invest tiny amounts, very very fast, low risk.
-They are making money by helping the market to its job more than by betting inside of it.
+- High-frequency traders and market makers: Invest tiny amounts, very very fast, low risk.
+They are making money by helping the market do its job more than by betting inside of it.

 What you want to look for with those different investors is their generic strategy and to which requirements they are bound by law/contracts.
-For example, pension funds have to keep a certain level of allocation or risks between bonds and stocks with only minor adjustment along the way.
-Indeed, if we play with our own money, we are the only one responsible for a loss, but organisation taking other people money for investing ensure to their customer that they manage their risks properly, or at least in such away that their customer are aware of it.
+For example, pension funds have to keep a certain level of allocation of risks between bonds and stocks with only minor adjustment along the way.
+Indeed, if we play with our own money, we are the only ones responsible for a loss, but organisation taking other people money for investing ensure to their customer that they manage their risks properly, or at least in such a way that their customer is aware of it.

 One last concept that investors tend to follow is "investment rotation".
-As the name suggest, it is when investors "rotate" some investment from one asset to some others.
-It tends to create temporary trend in the market (along a few days to a few weeks).
+As the name suggests, it is when investors "rotate" some investment from one asset to some others.
+It tends to create a temporary trend in the market (along a few days to a few weeks).
 There are many reasons for that ([window dressing](https://www.investopedia.com/terms/w/windowdressing.asp), [portfolio rebalancing](https://www.investopedia.com/terms/r/rebalancing.asp), [sector rotation](https://www.investopedia.com/articles/trading/05/020305.asp), etc.) for example.

 ### Assets